md-irohas/md-irohas.github.io/content/blog/2024-03-trip-asosan/index.en.md

 +++
 title = 'Mt.
 Aso (March, 2024)'
 date = 2024-05-04T13:55:01+09:00
-summary = 'I visited Mt.
-Aso in March 2024.' categories = ['Blog (Trip)'] tags = ['Photo', 'Trip', 'Kumamoto', 'Mt.
+summary = 'This is an article about Mt.
+Aso I visited in March 2024.' categories = ['Blog (Trip)'] tags = ['Photo', 'Trip', 'Kumamoto', 'Mt.
 Aso', 'Milk Road', 'Daikanbo']

-description = 'This is an article about sightseeing in Mt.
-Aso in March 2024.'
+description = 'This is an article about Mt.
+Aso I visited in March 2024.'

 draft = false
 isCJKLanguage = false